Miguel Zenón: Teaching and composing

 Zenón has given hundreds of lectures and master classes and has taught all over the world at institutions which include: The Banff Centre, Berklee College of Music, University of North Texas, Siena Jazz, Conservatorium Van Amsterdam, Musik Akademie Basel, Conservatoire de Paris, University of Manitoba, Manhattan School of Music, MIT, Conservatory of Music of Puerto Rico, Columbia University, Princeton University, Kimmel Center for the Performing Arts, San Francisco Conservatory of Music, Universidad Veracruzana, UMass- Amherst and The Brubeck Institute.
-He is also a permanent faculty member at New England Conservatory of Music in Boston and Manhattan School of Music in New York City.
 In addition he served as the 2020-2022 Jazz Artist-in-Residence at the Zuckerman Institute at Columbia University.
-As a composer he has been commissioned by SFJAZZ, The New York State Council for the Arts, Chamber Music America, The John Simon Guggenheim Foundation, Hyde Park Jazz Festival, The Logan Center for the Arts, Jazz Reach, Peak Performances, PRISM Quartet, Spektral Quartet, Peak Performances, Carnegie Hall, MIT and many of his peers.
+He is currently an Assistant Professor in the Music Department at the Massachusetts Institute of Technology and the 2023-2024 Ken Pullig Visiting Scholar in Jazz Studies at Berklee College of Music.
+As a composer he has been commissioned by SFJAZZ, The New York State Council for the Arts, Chamber Music America, The John Simon Guggenheim Foundation, Hyde Park Jazz Festival, The Logan Center for the Arts, Miller Theatre, Jazz Reach, Peak Performances, PRISM Quartet, Spektral Quartet, Peak Performances, Carnegie Hall, MIT and many of his peers.